ravsii/ravsii/README.md

 </div>

-Currently working on: [elgo](https://github.com/ravsii/elgo) - a go matchmaking module based on ELO rating.
+Currently working on:
+* [elgo](https://github.com/ravsii/elgo) - a go matchmaking module based on ELO rating.
+* [tree-sitter-d2](https://github.com/ravsii/tree-sitter-d2) - trying to understand how to build grammars correctly (and I didn't like the existing one)

 Other projects: